What Are Dental Inlays and Onlays?

 A dental inlay or onlay may be recommended if you have a cracked tooth, broken tooth, or cavity that is too large for a simple filling but does not need the full protection of a crown.
 These restorations may also be used when additional strength is needed to repair and restore a tooth.
 During your exam, we will evaluate your tooth and may take x-rays to determine the ideal treatment option for your oral health.
 If an inlay or onlay is chosen, our team will discuss the available materials that will best suit your needs.

-The Inlay and Onlay Process
+What Is The Inlay and Onlay Application Process?

 Inlays and onlays may be created in a direct method (inside of the mouth) or indirect method (outside of the mouth in a dental lab).
 After numbing your tooth for comfort, our skilled practitioners will start by cleaning out areas of decay or damaged tooth structure.
 Once the tooth is treated, an impression of the area will be taken.
 If you are receiving a lab-made restoration, a temporary filling may be placed until it is prepared.
 As soon as your inlay or onlay is ready, we will carefully position and bond the restoration securely to your tooth.
 The borders will then be polished and the fit adjusted to create an even interface between your new restoration and natural tooth structure.